-TH IE BOARD AREA DECISIONS RESERVED TO THE BOARD 1 FULL GENERAL The Board may determine any matter for which it has statutory or delegated authority, in accordance with Standing Orders 2 FULL GENERAL The Board must determine any matter that will be reserved to the whole Board.
-3 FULL OPERATING ARRANGEMENTS Adopt the standards of governance and performance to be met by HEIW, including standards/requirements determined by professional bodies/others, e.g., Royal Colleges 4 FULL OPERATING ARRANGEMENTS Approve, vary and amend: Standing Orders (SOs); Standing Financial Instructions (SFIs); Schedule of matters reserved to HEIW; Scheme of delegation to Committees and others; and Scheme of delegation to Officers.
+OLD PARA New Para AREA DECISIONS RESERVED TO THE BOARD 1 1 FULL GENERAL The Board may determine any matter for which it has statutory or delegated authority, in accordance with Standing Orders 2 2 FULL GENERAL The Board must determine any matter that will be reserved to the whole Board.
+3 18 FULL OPERATING ARRANGEMENTS Agree the arrangements for ensuring the adoption of standards of governance and performance to be met by HEIW, including standards/requirements determined by Welsh Government, regulators, professional bodies/others e.g. Royal Colleges.
+N/A 3 FULL GENERAL Approve HEIWs Governance Framework 4 4 FULL OPERATING ARRANGEMENTS Approve, vary and Standing Orders (SOs); Standing Financial Instructions (SFIs);

+Schedule of matters reserved to HEIW; Scheme of delegation to Committees and others; and Scheme of delegation to Officers.
 In accordance with any directions set by Welsh Ministers.
-5 FULL OPERATING ARRANGEMENTS Approve HEIW's Values and Standards of Behavior Framework 6 FULL OPERATING ARRANGEMENTS Approve HEIW's framework for performance management, risk and assurance 7 FULL OPERATING ARRANGEMENTS Approve the introduction or discontinuance of any significant activity or operation.
+5 9 FULL OPERATING ARRANGEMENTS Approve HEIW's Values and Standards of Behavior Framework, Standards of Behavior Policy 6 15 FULL OPERATING ARRANGEMENTS Approve HEIW's framework for performance management.
+7 19 FULL OPERATING ARRANGEMENTS Approve the introduction or discontinuance of any significant activity or operation.
 Any activity or operation shall be regarded as significant if the Board determines it so based upon its contribution/impact on the achievement of HEIW's aims, objectives and priorities